aayushrajputz/aayushrajputz/README.md

 - 👋 Hi, I’m @aayushrajputz
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning basics of system design
+- 🌱 I’m currently learning advance data structures and algorithms
 - 💞️ I’m looking to collaborate on to work with other or together in intellectual endeavor.
 - 📫 How to reach me on linkedln